 - Creating volunteer lists for employees to take on the “undesirable” jobs, like walking the sales floor selling gift cards to customers.

 - Taking an employee’s personality into question when assigning them tasks.
 The managers I had before the housewares store knew I was not comfortable working in the fitting room, so they took me off the roster for that zone.
 I am not saying to give employees preferential treatment, but to realize they are not working to their full potential if they are not comfortable.

 - When an employee is having trouble, speak to/treat them like a human being.
 I was spoken to with condescension, and treated as though I was a rotten piece of meat.

 I would love for introverts to be seen as completely normal people, and not be considered weird because they are quieter and sometimes do not want to socialize.
 I was ostracized because really rude customers deeply affected me, and because I was quiet.
-No one wanted to get to know me better, and I felt like I had returned to high school with the way I was being treated by the employees who were younger than I me.
+No one wanted to get to know me better, and I felt like I had returned to high school with the way I was being treated by the employees who were younger than me.

 On one occasion, a co-worker I thought I had good rapport with said to me at the end of my shift, “Bye, Felicia.”
 My youngest sister snickered when I recounted it to her.
 I thought it was some cute nickname she’d given me, but my sister told me that it meant she did not care that I was leaving and just wanted me to get away from her.
 Needless to say, learning that stung.

+There are plenty of good jobs for introverts out there, and there’s no reason that retail can’t be one of them.
 I hope that at some point, the retail industry will find a way to make retail jobs more comfortable for introverts, and that introverts will not be harshly criticized for being who they are.